 ‘Blood madness… out of the fog… into your heart!’

-Valley of the Zombies is a 1946 American horror feature film directed by Philip Ford from a screenplay written by Dorrell McGowan and Stuart E. McGowan.
+Valley of the Zombies is a 1946 American horror film directed by Philip Ford from a screenplay written by Dorrell McGowan and Stuart E. McGowan, based on a story by Royal K. Cole and Sherman L. Lowe.

-The Republic Pictures production Robert Livingston, Lorna Gray (The Man They Could Not Hang), Ian Keith (The Phantom of Paris; Fog Island), Thomas E. Jackson, Charles Trowbridge (The Mummy’s Hand), Earle Hodgins, LeRoy Mason, William Haade, Wilton Graff, Charles Cane.
+The Republic Pictures production stars Robert Livingston, Lorna Gray (The Man They Could Not Hang), Ian Keith (The Phantom of Paris; Fog Island), Thomas E. Jackson, Charles Trowbridge (The Mummy’s Hand), Earle Hodgins, LeRoy Mason, William Haade, Wilton Graff and Charles Cane.

 A shadowy figure climbs up and across a rooftop toward the office of Doctor Rufus Maynard (Charles Trowbridge).
 Inside, Maynard informs his partner, Doctor Terry Evans (Robert Livingston), and Terry’s girlfriend, nurse Susan Drake (Lorna Gray), that blood has again been stolen from the laboratory.